desihub/desitemplate/README.rst

 README Files
 ~~~~~~~~~~~~

-Of course your product should have a README file!
+Of course your product should have a README(.rst) file!
 The preferred name and
 format is ``README.rst``.
 When you add such a file to svn, be sure that
 the svn:mime-type property is set::

     svn propset svn:mime-type text/x-rst README.rst

-This will allow Trac to render your README file in HTML.
+This will allow Trac to render your README.rst file in HTML.
 In fact, you should
 set this mime-type for any and all .rst files that you have.

 setup.py